mdagois/gbtools/gbbs/README.md

 ### Samples

-The [samples](samples) directory contains a makefile that leverages GBBS to build several ROMs.
+The [samples](samples) directory contains a makefile that leverages GBBS to build multiple ROMs.
-It shows a more realistic use case of GBBS.
+It shows a more complex use case of GBBS.

 ## Reference